Library Fact Sheets

 Waiting times for base housing vary depending on your preference housing category and number of bedrooms authorized.
 You will be offered housing based on your area preference and availability.
 If we cannot adequately house your family in government housing, we will help you find a home on the economy until base housing becomes available.

-The following two lists are updated on the 1st and 15th of every month.
+The following two lists are updated on the 1st of every month.
 For more current information, please contact the housing office.

 Average Wait Time for housing